bevans2000/hugo-marssim/content/docs/installation.md

 ## Applications

-The instllation consists of 2 application:
+The installation consists of 2 application:

 - A UI application based on Java Swing
 - A headless server versino that can be accessed remotely.